Unomaly core concepts

 Unomaly is a software product that automatically analyzes log data from software systems and detects anomalies in their data.
 This topic introduces core concepts for using Unomaly.

-Systems are the originating sources of the log data that Unomaly analyzes.
+Systems are the originating sources of the log events that Unomaly analyzes.
 The sources may be a server, container, or application.
 You can configure systems to send their data to Unomaly using log shippers, standard data protocols such as syslog, or one of our pre-built integrations to collect data from other technologies.
 Read more about "How to send data to Unomaly".

 Anomalies are the changes in your log data that falls outside of the normal patterns identified by Unomaly.
 Unomaly detects anomalies based on the log event structure that it parses and based on the frequency changes or the stops of periodic log events.
 Read more about "How Unomaly detects anomalies" and how to "Investigate Anomalies".

 If Unomaly repeatedly sees a log event, the log event becomes part of the learned events for a system and will no longer be highlighted by Unomaly.
 In some cases where the log event is important enough to track and keep highlighting, you can create a known for the log event.
 Creating a known means that you add contextual information, such as descriptions and tags to explain what the event means and how to resolve it.
 You can:

 - Specify how you want Unomaly to treat the event, such as whether or not to add it to a situation and assign it a score.